About Footnotes2Stories

 Making sense of your story begins by paying attention.
 If you don’t pay attention to your life, why should anyone else?

 We each experience life in the one and only body God gave us.
-It’s only natural to think I’m the main character in my story because I see myself in every scene.
+It’s only natural then to think I’m the main character in my story because I see myself in every scene.

 Story provides a framework for context, setting, theme, while conflict gives each character obstacles to overcome, dreams to fulfill, and people to relate to.